Editorial Reviews, Maiden Voyage

 And hold together she does.
 This book has something for everyone.
 If you’re a sailing aficionado you’ll enjoy the sailing reportage, detailing every technical move of the journey.
 If you enjoy geography and little-known facts, Hofmann has included “Did You Know?” sections where she reveals fascinating information about the places they sail to and from.
 If you’re an adventurer, you’ll be inspired and thrilled by the courageous and ambitious undertaking of this husband-and-wife team who made a dream come true.

 And!
 If you are simply a lover of beautifully and affordably produced books to enliven any coffee table or library, you won’t want to miss this adventure book of the year.

 P. S. Did I say exciting?

-A review by Mark Sutton, Marine Product Reviews
+Mark Sutton, Marine Product Reviews